Today’s historic photo of the day: Serse Coppi kisses his elder brother Fausto Coppi after winning the Paris-Roubaix 1949 edition.

-For the first and only time in history, there were two winner in Paris-Roubaix, and Serse was one of them.
+For the first and only time in history, there were two winners in Paris-Roubaix, and Serse was one of them.
 The other was team Stella-Dunlop’s French rider André Mahé.

 1949 Paris-Roubaix, the 47th edition of the race was held on April 18.
-There was a great chaos in the end of the race.
+There was great chaos at the end of the race.
 The two winners finished separately, they were separated by four other riders and they both even reached the line by two different routes!